caxy/styleguide-boilerplate/README.md

 If your folder structure needs to be different, just adjust the path found in the `package.json` file included here.

 ## Viewing the Styleguide

-To view your styleguide locally, it's recommended you run `http-server` to get around quirks that can crop up with font rendering outside of a server setting.
+Running `npm start` will start a local server to aid in review, which is recommended.
+This will get around quirks that can crop up with font rendering outside of a server setting.

 # Populating the Styleguide